HolyCheeseMan/CheeseVirusRepo/README.md

 # CheeseVirusRepo

-Lots of fun virus scripts.
-Please do NOT run on your main computer.
+Big repository of malware :)
+run at your own risk.